ocaml-community/awesome-ocaml/README.md

 ## Developer Tools

 - [Try OCaml](http://try.ocamlpro.com/) – Try OCaml in your web browser.
+- [iocaml](https://github.com/andrewray/iocaml) – An OCaml kernel for the IPython notebook.
 - [pfff](https://github.com/facebook/pfff) – pfff is a set of tools and APIs to perform some static analysis, dynamic analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
 - [utop](https://github.com/diml/utop) – Universal toplevel for OCaml with support of multiline edition, history, real-time and context sensitive completion, colors, and more.
 - [ocp-browser](http://www.typerex.org/ocp-index.html#ocp-browser) — Small ncurses-based API and documentation browser.
 Provided with ocp-index.